Ford full-year profit plunges on slower sales, pension costs

 He said the Explorer production is now fixed and the SUVs are selling well.

 “Our leadership team is determined to return to world class levels of operational execution,” he said.
+“I have zero question that we have identified what was at risk there, what bad decisions we made, things we have to change.”

 He said 2019 was a year of restructuring for the company as it downsized its white-collar workforce and shifted its products to higher-growth, higher-margin SUV and truck segments while exiting lower-growth sedans.
+Ford, he said, made cuts in Europe, restructured in South America, installed new leaders in China and cut its white-collar work force globally to trim bureaucracy.

+Hackett, who replaced ousted CEO Mark Fields in May of 2017, seemed apologetic when he said the change is taking hold.
+“It’s just not material enough to move the needle,” he said.
+“It will move the needle and it will have impact.”

+Last year at this time, Hackett acknowledged frustration with the speed of Ford’s $11 billion restructuring effort.